Qiskit/qiskit-serverless/docs/deployment/local.rst

 Step 4: Run a program in the test environment

 Once the containers are running, you can simulate a remote cluster with the resources on your local machine.
-To create and run programs in this simulated cluster, we recommend using [Jupyter Lab](https://jupyter.org/install).
+To create and run programs in this simulated cluster, we recommend using `Jupyter Lab <https://jupyter.org/install>`_.
 Refer to the :ref:`getting_started` guides for details about running your program remotely.